edyhsgr/CCRStable/ReadMe.md

       -optimize input indices (selected, etc) for fit to historical data (to better see/understand best-possible) (may not be helpful, but may be interesting)
       -consider a 0-net-migration-level-based benchmark for gross migration adjustment -use age-adjusted net migration-adjustment profiles

-NOTE: FIXING OPEN-AGE (INITIAL FIX APPLIED ONLY TO CA COUNTY APP, AND TOOLBOX CODE) AND CREATING A VALIDATION RESOURCE -DECEMBER 2021

 -----
 References, resources, and related info: